-- ➤ A full suppression fire achieves 100% containment (not yet controlled or out) - Less than a significant number of critical resources are assigned - Limited activity or change has occurred or is expected
+- Management strategy that singly utilize Monitor, Confine, Point Zone Protection or use Multiple Strategies and fires has not reached large fire criteria. - Less than a significant number of critical resources are assigned - Limited activity or change has occurred or is expected

-Fires on a weekly update schedule should report more often if significant events or change have occurred or are expected.
+Fires on a weekly update schedule should report more often if significant events or changes have occurred or are expected.